jarelllama/Scam-Blocklist/README.md

 ### Limitations

 Most of the domains retrieved are from manually running the script on my phone's terminal emulator.
-After successive runs, I have to change VPN servers to overcome Google's IP blocking and retrieve scam sites from different regions.
+After successive manual runs, I have to change VPN servers to overcome Google's IP blocking.

-Because of these limitations, the number of domains retrieved varies depending on my interest and free time.
-However, if left unattended, the blocklist is still capable of automatic daily updates but at a much lower daily retrieval rate than if I were to manually run the script in my own free time.
+The number of domains retrieved in a day varies depending on my interest and free time.
+However, if left unattended, the blocklist is still capable of automatic daily updates but at a much lower retrieval count than if I were to manually run the script.

+See [stats](https://github.com/jarelllama/Scam-Blocklist#stats) for the number of unique domains retrieved during manual and automatic runs.

 ### See also

 [Durablenapkin's Scam Blocklist](https://github.com/durablenapkin/scamblocklist)

-[Hagezi's Fake list](https://github.com/hagezi/dns-blocklists#fake) (Contains both my list and Durablenapkin's list)
+[Hagezi's Fake list](https://github.com/hagezi/dns-blocklists#fake) (Uses my list as a source)

 [Elliotwutingfeng's Global Anti Scam Organization blocklist](https://github.com/elliotwutingfeng/GlobalAntiScamOrg-blocklist)